fudgebucket27/LoopDropSharp/README.md

 ### 10. Airdrop LRC/ETH to any users with different amounts
 In the Index.txt located in the project directory add your wallet address a comma and then the amount of LRC/ETH to send (example: 0x4a71e0267207cec67c78df8857d81c508d43b00d,50.25).
 You will have one wallet address and one amount per line.
 Each wallet address will be one transfer.
 Be sure to have enough LRC/ETH for each transfer.
 You can add a long wallet address or the ENS.

+## Banish.txt setup
+In the Banish.txt located in the project directory add wallet address that you do not want to send to.
+If you have a wallet address that you never want to airdrop an Nft to or send crypto to then you can place them on this list.
+The application checks this list before sending Nfts or crypto.
+You can add a long wallet address or the ENS.

 When transferring, a successful Nft transfer will return the following JSON response: